Yosemite climbers face new obstacle: overnight permits - WHIZ News

 LOS ANGELES (AP) — Climbing El Capitan and the famous big walls of Yosemite National Park got a bit harder Friday.

-The long-rumored plan will inevitably cause some grumbling in a climbing culture that embraces freedom but could also help limit the number of people on classic routes that have become more crowded as the sport has grown in popularity.
+The long-rumored plan will inevitably cause grumbling in the birthplace of American climbing and among a culture that embraces freedom.
+But it could help limit the number of climbers on classic routes that have become more crowded as the sport has grown exponentially in popularity.

 “I think we’re going to have a lot of climbers whining and complaining because they were gifted this thing that they think is a right and it was really a privilege,” said Hans Florine, who with 170 ascents, has climbed El Cap more than anyone.
 “We were given incredible rag-tag Wild West privileges for the last 40 years in Yosemite.
 All they’re asking is to let us know you’re there.”